UKAEA-Edge-Code/EdgeCodeRequirements/DUNE/readme.md

 ### Non-conforming mesh ([non-conforming.py](examples/non-conformal_mesh/non-conforming.py))

 Attempt to read a non-conforming mesh and run a simple problem.
-Couldn't get this to work (see review comments re. non-conforming meshes).
+Couldn't get this to work (but see review comments re. non-conforming meshes).